DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [x] Entity: Lambda
 	- [x] Entity: XC: intercom with XB (outside the castle?) and XA in room 1
 	- [x] SET: Very lived in, untidy; housing a shut-in
-		- [ ] Could use more grime or spills, crumpled up papers etc.

 ### Town